Case Study

 PageSpeed Insights: 94 Performance, 100 Accessibility, 100 Best Practices, 100 SEO.

-PageSpeed Insights results showing how performance and accessibility work together to create an inclusive learning experience.
+PageSpeed Insights report showing how performance and accessibility work together to create an inclusive learning experience.

-• Semantic HTML, keyboard-friendly focus states, and screen reader navigation
+• Semantic HTML and screen reader friendly markup

 • Contrast-verified color palette and text sizing for readability